codoworks/go-boilerplate/README.md

 #### Quick Start with MySQL

-To run an example using MySQL database, from the boilerplate root folder, run the quick-start-mysql target from the Makefile
+To run an example using MySQL database, from the boilerplate root folder, run the quick-start-mysql target from the Makefile.

 ```bash
 make quick-start-mysql